 The sizing of the planks that make up a hardwood floor seem to change every few years as different widths go in and out of fashion.
 One floor that’s had an enduring popularity and a recent resurgence is the wide plank floor.

 Wide plank floors can be sanded smooth and contemporary or they can be rustic or reclaimed.
-No matter what style you opt for, they’re sure to make a big impression on your decor.
+No matter what style you opt for, they’re sure to make a big impression on your new floor.

 Hardwood floors will never go out of style.
 Built to last, these floors can survive a lot of use while retaining their beauty and charm.
-Opt for a floor that’s growing in popularity in 2019 to get these benefits, along with the interest and character that is sure to set these floors apart for years to come.
+Choose new flooring that’s growing in popularity in 2023 to get these benefits, along with the interest and character that is sure to set these floors apart for years to come.
 Homeowners are looking for exciting, new flooring options!
 Find your next floor trend with the help of Elmwood Reclaimed Timber.
 Our flooring experts are happy to help you find a wood plank floor that will make your home the talk of the block.